 Your police department can help you complete an Identity Theft Report, or Fraud Report.

-This is an important step as may need to have that police report when you contact lenders or others about fraudulent charges or accounts.
+This is an important step as you may need to have that police report when you contact lenders or others about fraudulent charges or accounts.

 With a police report you can take the next step in protecting and restoring your credit report.

-Step 3: Add an Extended Fraud Victim alert
+Step 3: Add an Extended Fraud Victim Alert

 Once you have filed a police report, you can contact the credit reporting agency to ask that an Extended Fraud Victim Alert be placed on your credit file.